szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 #### Sarek use cases: [^](#Useful-bash-and-other-tricks)
 There is already a collection of use cases in the documentation: https://github.com/nf-core/sarek/blob/master/docs/use_cases.md .
-There are three things to add: the input, the step and the tools you want to use in a particular step.
+There are three important things to add to the command line: the input, the step and the tools you want to use in a particular step.

-_Input_ can be defined either by making a TSV file, or, if starting from raw data, supplying a directory containing FASTQ files.
+_Input_ can be defined either in a TSV file, or, if starting from raw data, supplying a directory containing FASTQ files.

-_Step_ is to choose from major processes, you can choose only one of them.
+_Step_ is a name of a major process: you can choose only one of them.
 Step can be "mapping", "prepare_recalibration", "recalibrate", "variant_calling", "annotate", "Control-FREEC".
-Control-FREEC has its own step since preparing data for Control-FREEC is different.
-With _step_ we specify the starting point: all following steps will be run if they are available (dependencies met, for example recalibrated bams are prepared) and tools are defined in the command line.
+Control-FREEC has its own step since preparing data for Control-FREEC is different from usual varinat callers that are using BAMs only.
+With _step_ we specify the starting point: all following steps will be run if they are available (dependencies met, for example recalibrated BAMs are prepared) and tools are defined in the command line.
 I.e. variant calling will only be run if an available variant caller is specified with `--tools` directive, annotation will only be run if both a variant caller and an annotator is specified.
 This command below will start mapping, once recalibrated BAMs are available starts Strelka, finally annotates the results